Table of contents

 You’ve got management mojo and the charm to win over even the most demanding clients.
 But now that you are looking for a new job, you have to answer the million-dollar question: How do you show off your executive superpowers in the cutthroat world of job hunting?

-Whether you’re looking to take the next step in your career or to become an executive in your next role, you’ll need a resume that displays your extensive experience and enviable skill set to catch a recruiter’s interest.
+Whether you’re looking to take the next step in your career or to become an executive in your next role, you’ll need a resume that displays your extensive experience and leadership skills to catch a recruiter’s interest.

 Here, you’ll learn to write an impressive executive resume that gets you the interview.